acherry-io/dev-container-base/README.md

 ## Purpose

 To create a foundation to easily spin up a development environment that I can install libraries, packages, etc. in to that will not pollute the host machine and also keep dependencies separate between projects.
-Using Podman in a rootless environment.
+Implemented in Podman using a root (not rootless) machine.

 ## Host Dependencies